Driminius/driminius.github.io/README.md

 # driminius.github.io
-# Author: This is the landing page for my personal website that also shares my portfolio
+# This is the landing page for my personal website that also shares my portfolio